 Here are 2 simple rules you should ALWAYS follow when sending emails.
 One, please proofread your emails.
 And two, NEVER send an email when you're angry.
-Why, you ask?
-Because you'll regret your actions afterwards.
+Why do you ask?
+Because you'll regret your actions afterward.
 You'll send angry emails to people; you'll send important emails riddled with typos in them; you'll end up embarrassing yourself.

 With that being said, recalling an email in Outlook is not exactly a straightforward affair.
 You have to make sure you meet some requirements, but it's nothing you can't handle.
 Check them out below: